-Comenity credit cards don’t get much press in the points-n-miles world since most them are cobranded offerings with small retailers.
+Comenity credit cards don’t get much press in the points-n-miles world since most them are cobranded offerings with small retailers, but they can be valuable to hardcore fans of those stores as well as to people trying to rebuild their credit.
 I thought it would be interesting to take a more comprehensive look at their offerings to see all that they have to offer in one fell swoop.

-I’m using this list on MyFico as my starting point.
-It’s over a year old, so it’s a little outdated, so I’ll add in a few others I’m aware of.
+I used this list on MyFico as my starting point.
+It’s a little outdated, so I’ll add in a few others I’m aware of.
 If I leave any out, or if I’ve missed any benefits of any of these cards, please let me know in the comments.
 Let’s start with the two Comenity credit cards I have:

 - If you can find a gas station willing to sell you gift cards, the Marathon Visa is potentially one of the most lucrative credit cards out there.
 I explained here why falling gas prices and Comenity’s odd rewards scheme mean rising rewards for cardholders.
 Currently, the rewards are around 10%, but only if you’re able to spend $1,000 in a month at Marathon, and most Marathon stores either don’t have gift cards or else won’t sell them to you with a credit card.